nicholasjgreen/kafka-to-hbase/README.md

 topic.
 These are configured using the `K2HB_KAFKA_TOPIC_*` and `K2HB_KAFKA_DATA_*` environment variables.

-By default if the kafka topic is `db.database-name.collection-name` the data table is `database_name:collection_name` with a column family of `topic`.
+By default, if the kafka topic is `db.database-name.collection-name` the data table is `database_name:collection_name` with a column family of `topic`.
 Collections support additional `.` characters but hbase does not, so from `db.database-name.coll-ection.name` we would get a table `database_name:coll_ection_name`